European and Global Depositary Receipt

 Depositary receipts are simply financial instruments trading on a local exchange that represent a foreign company’s publicly-traded securities.

 Depositary receipts are issued by investment banks in a process that involves purchasing shares in a foreign company, grouping them into packets (usually 10 shares per packet), and issuing each packet as a depositary receipt on a local stock exchange.
-The shares issued on the stock exchange are priced in a local currency and pay dividends in a local currency, which simplifies that process for domestic investors looking to buy shares in foreign stock.
+The shares issued on the stock exchange are priced in local currency and pay dividends in local currency, which simplifies that process for domestic investors looking to buy shares in foreign stock.

 The prices of depositary receipts are based on the value of the underlying shares, but they are independently traded and settled.
 For example, Roche Holdings Ltd. (VTX: ROG) on the SIX Swiss Exchange won’t have the same valuation as the Roche Holdings Ltd. (OTC: RHHBY) ADR.
 Traders may even find arbitrage opportunities between the shares where they can simultaneously buy a foreign stock and sell an ADR for a marginal profit.